ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 Let's do something with our hook to demonstrate how this would work.
 We're going to continue working with the `typography_parse_type_end()` hook by replacing "e" with "EE" everywhere in our templates (because EE is amazing!)

-Using the CLI to generate the extension hook:
+Using the CLI to generate the extension hook (notice the `-i` flag to immediately enable the extension hook):

 ```
-$ php system/ee/eecli.php make:extension-hook
+$ php system/ee/eecli.php make:extension-hook -i
 Let's implement an extension hook!
 What is the extension hook name?
 Amazing Hook
+What hooks would you like to use?
+(Read more: https://docs.expressionengine.com/latest/development/extensions.html) typography_parse_type_end
 What add-on is the extension hook being added to? [amazing_add_on]:  amazing_add_on
 Building Extension hook.
 Extension hook created successfully!
+Installing extension hook...
+Extension hook installed!
 ```

 This creates our `Extensions/TypographyParseTypeEnd.php` file for us.
 This file will initially look like this:

 ```